-Today we take a break from paddling for an immersion in more of the rich history and Old World culture of the Coa
+Today we take a break from paddling for an immersion in the rich history and Old World culture of the Coa

-Valley, which contains one of the most important ancient rock art sites in the world.
+Valley, which contains one of the world's most important ancient rock art sites.
 We'll depart by van for a guided tour of the extensive paleolithic drawings at Vila Nova de Foz Coa, discovered in the late 1980s and designated a World Heritage Site by UNESCO in 1998.
 The site comprises thousands of engraved drawings of horses, bovines

 and other animals, and human and abstract figures, dated from 22,000 to 10,000 B.C.
 Afterward, an indulgent lunch is served on the veranda of Quinta de Ervamoira-Ramos Pinto, a noted wine estate in the valley.
 This afternoon we drive on to Bairro do Casal, tucked into the scenic small village of Murca